 In most cases, individuals who share personal data like this are using it as a security mechanism that will identify who they are.
 The problem is that a person can’t simply reset their social security number when data is breached.
 However, since a password could just be reset, it’s not considered sensitive information.

-As a result, businesses are expected to take extra steps to secure sensitive information and should only gather it when absolutely necessary.
+As a result, businesses should take extra steps to secure sensitive information and only gather it when necessary.
 Users are less likely to forgive companies that compromise their sensitive data.

-These two cases are just the beginning.
 Nearly half of large businesses have fallen victim to some form of cybersecurity issue.
-The number of cybersecurity incidents for smaller businesses is much smaller because hackers are more focused on larger brands.
+The number of cybersecurity incidents for smaller businesses is much smaller because hackers focus on larger brands.
 With that in mind it’s still important that small businesses are not complacent.
 For while large corporations have the resources to recover from a cyber-security issue, small businesses will often experience just one attack which could put them completely out of business.

 Businesses Must Become GDPR Compliant